-Progress toward the PhD is contingent upon the student passing examinations that are variously called preliminary, qualifying, general, comprehensive or major field exams.
-The qualifying process varies according to the program.
-In some programs, it consists of a series of incremental, sequential and cumulative exams over a considerable time.
-In others, the exams are held during a relatively short period of time.
-Exams may be replaced by one or more papers.
-The program, which determines the structure and schedule of the required examinations, is responsible for notifying the school registrar or the appropriate record custodian of the student's outcome, whether successful or unsuccessful.
+Progress toward the PhD is contingent upon the student passing examinations that are variously called preliminary, qualifying, general, comprehensive, or major field exams.
+The qualifying examination process varies considerably according to the department/program, and the structure and schedule of the qualifying exam are set by the department/program in accordance with best practices within their field.
+The department/program is responsible for documenting the process properly and ensuring the process is clearly outlined to their students.
+Each PhD program is responsible for notifying the school registrar or the appropriate record custodian of the student's outcome, whether successful or unsuccessful.